Restaurants in Loggia

 Altrove ★ 4.2

-Altrove on Discesa dei Giudici in Palermo runs weekly live music alongside the cocktail and natural wine carte, jazz and Sicilian folk programmes drawing the post-aperitivo crowd.
+Altrove on Discesa dei Giudici in Palermo runs weekly live music alongside the cocktail and natural wine carte, jazz and Sicilian folk programmes drawing.

 Tip: Tuesday to Saturday from 18:00; live programmes Thursday to Saturday.
 Closed Monday.